 Centering Prayer and Inner Awakening by Cynthia Bourgeault

-Monica Citty Hix currently serves as the Minister of Music at First Friends Meeting in Greensboro, NC.
+Monica Citty Hix is a participant in our Spirituality Program, and currently serves as the Minister of Music at First Friends Meeting in Greensboro, NC.
 She is also the founder of Inner Ground, a recently formed local non-profit whose mission is to nourish the human heart and spirit through contemplative practices and expressive arts.
 Monica is completing the Certificate in Spiritual Formation and just returned from the Southwest Desert Pilgrimage with Columbia.
 She’s married to her college sweetheart, Phil, who shares her love of travel and dark chocolate.

-The Spirituality Program at the Center for Lifelong Learning offers a variety of classes exploring different aspects of Christian Spirituality.
-Here are a few of our upcoming classes:
+Learn more HERE about The Spirituality Program at the Center for Lifelong Learning offers a variety of classes exploring different aspects of Christian Spirituality.